pythonlearner1025/BoredDoomGuy/README.md

 - **API**: ViZDoom player mode, 60×80 grayscale stacks (FRAME_SKIP=4, FRAME_STACK=4)
 - **Action space**: macro-actions defined in `MACRO_ACTIONS` inside each script

-In both icm.py and icm_lpm.py, the environment runs in infinite horizon mode - the episode ending (death) does not terminate the observe/act loop in run_episode.
-Only reaching the timeout or number of global collected frames exceeding global max_frames triggers an exit from the observe/act loop.
+In both `icm.py` and `icm_lpm.py`, the environment runs in infinite-horizon mode.
+Death does not terminate the observe/act loop in `run_episode`, and only hitting the timeout or `max_frames` stops the rollout.

-Following idea from Burda et al, death -> respawn is just another state transition.
-This infinite horizon formulation is aligned with how human players play, and prevents reward hacking behavior like suicide when episode gets too boring.
-This is possible because the spawn area would be so well explored that the agent won't find it interesting - incentivizing it to explore the beyond.
+Following Burda et al., the death-to-respawn transition is treated as just another state change.
+This mirrors how people play Doom and discourages reward hacking via intentional suicide, because the spawn room becomes boring once the agent has fully explored it.

 ## 3. Papers & origin